eclipse-platform/eclipse.platform.releng.aggregator/RELENG.md

   - No spaces, this is just for the good of scripts etc. The job NAME is used in the url, but you can always add a `displayName` field if you want the job to appear with a more natural looking name on the page.
 See (Releng/deployToMaven)[JenkinsJobs/Releng/FOLDER.groovy] as an example.
   - The folder needs to be part of the job name, otherwise Jenkins will just create the job at the dashboard level.
 * **job vs pipelineJob**
-  - Anything that can build on a regular jenkins node or via an available lable uses the (job)[https://jenkinsci.github.io/job-dsl-plugin/#path/job] template.
+  - Anything that can build on a regular jenkins node or via an available lable uses the [job](https://jenkinsci.github.io/job-dsl-plugin/#path/job) template.
-  - Anything that defines its own kubernetes pod needs to be a (pipelineJob)[https://jenkinsci.github.io/job-dsl-plugin/#path/pipelineJob]
+  - Anything that defines its own kubernetes pod needs to be a [pipelineJob](https://jenkinsci.github.io/job-dsl-plugin/#path/pipelineJob)
 * **Script Formatting** You can use `'''`triple apostrophes`'''` to define multiline scripts.
 I've found it's best to start the script on the same line and not the next, otherwise you end up with blank space at the top of the script step in Jenkins which can break the build (like the arm64 smoke tests).
-* To see what plugins are installed and what methods are available in the Releng Jenkins you can consult the (api viewer)[https://ci.eclipse.org/releng/plugin/job-dsl/api-viewer/index.html#].
+* To see what plugins are installed and what methods are available in the Releng Jenkins you can consult the [api viewer](https://ci.eclipse.org/releng/plugin/job-dsl/api-viewer/index.html).

 # Updating Java Versions